Creative Writing Requirements

 The minor consists of seven courses total: four writing workshops and three courses in literature.

 The four writing workshops should include creative writing courses at the 200 level or above.
-These courses currently include English 278, 279, 280, 378, 379, 380, 382, and 386.
-Students may count Theater and Dance 141 (Beginning Playwriting) as one of their creative writing workshops.
+These courses currently include English 278, 279, 280, 298, 378, 379, 380, and 386.
+Students may count Performance, Theater, and Dance 141 (Beginning Playwriting) as one of their creative writing workshops.
+The program does not count January courses or courses taken at other institutions toward the minor.

 No requirement for the minor may be taken satisfactory/unsatisfactory.